norouzi/ckmeans/README.md

 Cartesian k-means
 =======

-An implementation of *Cartesian k-means, M. Norouzi, D. J. Fleet, CVPR 2013*.
+An implementation of "*Cartesian k-means, M. Norouzi, D. J. Fleet, CVPR 2013*".

-After downloading the datasets, and compiling the mex files, **RUN.m** will take you through training and testing of qunatization algorithms, which are usefuls for approximate Euclidean nearest neighbor search.
+After downloading the datasets, and compiling the mex files, **RUN.m** will take you through training and testing of qunatization algorithms, which are useful for approximate Euclidean nearest neighbor search.

 ### Compile